irrdnet/irrd/docs/admins/deployment.rst

 IRRd has been tested on Redis 3 and 4.
 Beyond a default Redis installation, it is recommended to:

+* Increase ``maxmemory`` to 1GB (no limit is also fine).
+This is a hard requirement - IRRd will exceed the default maximum memory otherwise.
 * Disable snapshotting, by removing all ``save`` lines from the Redis configuration.
 IRRd always reloads the existing data upon startup of restart of either IRRd or Redis, and therefore Redis persistence